Dynamics 365’s low code tools are great for admins, but don’t always give you the flexibility and power you need.

 Unfortunately, the available options like Power Query Dataflows and the Edit data in Excel feature have limitations such as not supporting many-to-many relationships and limited support for multiple choice data types.

-To overcome the many-to-many import problems, I developed a Python program to connect to Dataverse using the Web API and bind oData records together in a many-to-many relationships.
+To overcome the many-to-many import problems, I developed a Python program to connect to Dataverse using the Web API.
+The complete code is available on GitHub.

 Connecting to Dataverse with Python